Orchestrator

 CRABBOX_DEFAULT_ORG

-If a new lease would exceed a configured active-lease or monthly reserved-cost limit, the coordinator returns cost_limit_exceeded and does not provision the machine.
+If a new lease would exceed any configured active-lease count or monthly reserved-cost budget, the create call returns HTTP 429 cost_limit_exceeded and no machine is provisioned.
+See Cost and usage.

-The coordinator exposes GET /v1/usage. crabbox usage can show a single user, an org, or the whole fleet for a month.
+The coordinator exposes GET /v1/usage. crabbox usage reports a single user, an org, or the whole fleet for a month:

-Usage reports include lease count, active lease count, elapsed runtime, estimated elapsed cost, reserved worst-case cost, and breakdowns by owner, org, provider, and server type.
+A report includes lease count, active-lease count, elapsed runtime, estimated elapsed cost, reserved worst-case cost, and breakdowns by owner, org, provider, and server type.

-The current bridge is crabbox init: generate repo-local workflow and agent instructions so warmup can hydrate the same dependencies the real CI uses.
-The Actions-backed backend should register ephemeral self-hosted runners or dispatch a configured workflow for full secrets/OIDC parity.
+The bridge is crabbox init, which generates a repo-local workflow and agent instructions so warmup/run can hydrate the same dependencies CI uses.
+The GitHub fallback registers ephemeral self-hosted runners or dispatches a configured workflow for full secrets/OIDC parity.
+See Actions hydration.